 COAMFTE Accredited Alabama MFT Programs

 The Commission on Accreditation for Marriage and Family Therapy (COAMFTE) is an accrediting agency specifically for on-campus and online MFT programs.
 While either a COAMFTE or a COAMFTE-accredited program will satisfy education requirements for licensure as a marital and family therapist, some states prefer one over the other.
-Alabama has only one COAMFTE-accredited program.
+Alabama has two COAMFTE-accredited programs.

 Auburn University: